-Name Seth H.Z.
-Fischer

-Mr. Fischer has served as a member of our board of directors since July 2016.
-Mr. Fischer currently serves as a member of the Board of Directors of BioSig Technologies, Inc. and of Marinus Pharmaceuticals, Inc., and is also an advisor to MedHab, LLC.
-Previously, Mr. Fischer served as the Chief Executive Officer and as a Director of Vivus, Inc., a publicly traded biopharmaceutical company commercializing and developing innovative, next-generation therapies to address unmet needs in sexual health, where he still serves as a strategic consultant.
-He served in positions of increasing responsibility with Johnson & Johnson from 1983 until his retirement in 2012.
+Name Age Principal Occupation and Business Experience Seth H.Z.
+Fischer 64 Mr. Fischer has served as a member of our board of directors since July 2016.
+Mr. Fischer currently serves as a member of the Board of Directors of Marinus Pharmaceuticals, Inc., Spectrum Pharmaceuticals, Inc., and is also an advisor to MedHab, LLC.
+Previously, from 2013 - 2017, Mr. Fischer served as the Chief Executive Officer and as a Director of Vivus, Inc., a publicly traded biopharmaceutical company commercializing and developing innovative, next-generation therapies to address unmet needs.
+He has served in positions of increasing responsibility with Johnson & Johnson from 1983 until his retirement in 2012.
 Most recently, Mr. Fischer served as Company Group Chairman, Johnson & Johnson and Worldwide Franchise Chairman, Cordis Corporation from 2008 to 2012, and as Company Group Chairman, North America Pharmaceuticals from 2004 to 2007, which included responsibilities for Ortho-McNeil Pharmaceuticals, Janssen and Scios.
-Prior to that, Mr. Fischer served as President of Ortho-McNeil Pharmaceuticals from 2000 to 2004.
+Prior to that, Mr. Fischer served as President of Ortho- McNeil Pharmaceuticals from 2000 to 2004.
 His operating responsibilities encompassed the commercialization of products in multiple therapeutic categories including Topamax® for epilepsy and migraine and products in the analgesic, anti-infective, cardiovascular, neurologic, psychiatric and women's health areas, including ORTHO EVRA®, one of the most successful contraceptive launches in the U.S and the first ever contraceptive patch.
 He earned a Bachelor of General Studies from Ohio University and served as a captain in the U.S. Air Force.